Trebron74/local-llm-stack/README.md

 - **Ollama**: A service for managing and deploying LLM models.
 - **Open-WebUI**: A web-based interface for interacting with LLM models.
-- **Portainer Compatibility**: The stack is compatible with Portainer, making it easy to manage Docker containers through a graphical interface.

 ## Getting Started